-We’re a non-profit arts organization which studies and promotes the architecture and rich history of Lubbock, Texas.
-We focus on abandoned areas and buildings found throughout downtown Lubbock and assemble pop-up arts exhibitions which engage the local arts community to
+BLNKA is a 501(c)3 non-profit arts organization which promotes the local arts and architecture of Lubbock, Texas.
+We focus on abandoned areas and buildings found throughout downtown Lubbock and assemble pop-up arts exhibitions that engage the local community to advocate for more urban development.

 Our downtown today is quiet with numerous abandoned buildings, echoing Lubbock’s past of commercial activity and entertainment that was blooming in the 50’s.
 Our exhibitions demonstrate how desolate commercial lots and buildings, viewed as uninhabitable or profitless business ventures can be reevaluated through a creative approach.
 These properties hold the potential to urbanize our downtown area by redeveloping them into mixed-use commercial businesses.
 Through the sheer implementation of the arts, our downtown can benefit from an increase presence of pedestrian activity and entertainment stimulating the overall economic growth of the area.

-Majority of our downtown is composed of half-century-old structures which outdate modern building codes.
+Majority of our downtown is composed of half-century-old structures which outdated modern building codes.
 Following an acquisition of downtown property, all owners run into the same dilemma—do you invest more money into restoring the building itself or do you call in the demolition crew and start from scratch?
 At the end of the day, there’s still a high risk in such investments since both solutions have little to no commercial competition in the area, the lack of housing, restaurants, and entertainment discourages the economic growth of the downtown affecting the small local businesses which have remained strong in the downtown area like La Feria Music store located on Broadway or Giorgio’s Pizza located on Avenue J. An example of the difficulty for someone to reopen a downtown building can be taken from our third exhibition where The Mattison Building, a 20,000 SQ.
 FT. commercial building located on 1401 Crickets Ave. required large sums of money to even bring the historic property up to modern day code.
 The building was required to relocate a second-floor exit door by two feet, a new exit staircase to be built, the removal of nearly every interior wall, and the installation of a $30,000 fire sprinkler system just to have the building deemed “usable.”
 Modern building codes need to be paired with local ordinances and adaptations to allow for historic districts and small startups to benefit from adaptive reuse policies.